sjtower/super-lunk-world/notes.md

     it will combine with the `\.shop` defined in `generic.lvl` and rooms can be pulled from either section

 ### Notes on specific worlds and levels
+1. 1-4
+    1. normal entrance must be in 0-2 somewhere
+    1. shortcut entrance can be anywhere
 1. 4-1, 4-3: Tusks entrance will appear on the path
 1. 5:
     1. height can be increased, but bottomlewss pit will always spawn at the same depth